-Services that are covered for you What you must pay when you get these services Hospice care (continued) For hospice services and for services that are covered by MedicarePart A or B and are related to your terminal prognosis: OriginalMedicare (rather than our plan) will pay for your hospice servicesand any Part A and Part B services related to your terminalprognosis.
-While you are in the hospice program, your hospiceprovider will bill Original Medicare for the services that OriginalMedicare pays for.
-For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: • If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services • If you obtain the covered services from an out-of-network provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare) For services that are covered by our plan but are not covered by Medicare Part A or B : Our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+Services that are covered for you What you must pay when you get these services Hospice care (continued) For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services related to your terminal prognosis.
+While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: • If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services • If you obtain the covered services from an out-of-network provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare) For services that are covered by Wellcare Dual Access (HMO D-SNP) but are not covered by Medicare Part A or B: Wellcare Dual Access (HMO D-SNP) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
-Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice) Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.